 Car Maintenance Schedule

-When you’re attempting to service your vehicle after constant trips around Lavon, Fate, and Heath, it’s good to know exactly what your model needs and when it should visit the shop.
+When you’re attempting to service your vehicle after constant trips around Terrell, Rowlett, and Wylie, it’s good to know exactly what your model needs and when it should visit the shop.
 To help with this, Rockwall CDJR has created an overarching car maintenance schedule to serve as an outline.

 Specific models require specific attention, yet each vehicle has standard care and repairs it will need throughout its life.
 We’ll be hitting on many of the key services your car requires in the coming article, such as oil changes, tire rotations, and many more.